RedisLabs/redislabs-docs/content/rc/databases/migrate-databases.md

 5. Disable Active-Passive for the target database.

 {{< note >}}
+Before you use Active-Passive, be aware of the following limitations:

-An error will appear when syncing the two databases if the source database has [Transport Layer Security (TLS)]({{< relref  "/rc/security/database-security/tls-ssl" >}}) enabled.
+- An error will appear when syncing the two databases if the source database has [Transport Layer Security (TLS)]({{< relref  "/rc/security/database-security/tls-ssl" >}}) enabled.
 [Contact support](https://redis.com/company/support/) if you want to migrate a TLS-enabled database using Active-Passive.
-{{< /note >}}

-{{< note >}}
-An error will appear when syncing the two databases if the source and target databases are hosted on different Redis Cloud accounts.
+- An error will appear when syncing the two databases if the source and target databases are hosted on different Redis Cloud accounts.
 [Contact support](https://redis.com/company/support/) if you want to migrate a database between accounts using Active-Passive.
+- As long as Active-Passive is enabled, data in the target database will not expire and will not be evicted regardless of the set [data eviction policy]({{<relref "rc/databases/configuration/data-eviction-policies.md">}}).
+We recommend that you turn off Active-Passive once the databases are synced.
 {{< /note >}}

 ### Detailed Active-Passive syncing process